elytre/elytre/README.md

 ## Development

-Walden is made of two main parts:
+Elytre is made of two main parts:

-- `template/src`: a template React site that is merged with user's customization files to build the final Walden site
+- `template/src`: a template React site that is merged with user's customization files to build the final elytre site
-- `build/src`: a node tool that builds the final Walden site using the React template and user's customization file
+- `build/src`: a node tool that builds the final elytre site using the React template and user's customization file

 Both are written in Typescript and needs to be transpiled before it can be used.